 Smooth the paper onto the Modge Podge and cover with another layer to seal the paper to the wood.

-Let dry and hang!
+Finally, let it dry and hang!
 A fresh, modern take on Christmas decor.

 Disclosure: Some of the links in this post are affiliate links.
 There may be a small commission made by our recommendations, and/or link to products or services mentioned on this website.
 Your purchase will help us continue to bring you amazing content, step-by-steps and product reviews.